-- There are two separate wings at the Robert L. Perry Juvenile Justice Center: The detention wing is for juveniles on detention status (those awaiting adjudicatory hearings) and the program wing is for juveniles on evaluation, short term care, or placement status (post adjudication). - JUVENILES ON DETENTION STATUS are eligible to participate in educational, recreational and other activities held within the Juvenile Justice Center.
+- There are two separate wings at the Robert L. Perry Juvenile Justice Center: The detention wing is primarily for juveniles on detention status (those awaiting adjudicatory hearings) and the program wing is primarily for juveniles on evaluation, short term care, or placement status (post adjudication). - JUVENILES ON DETENTION STATUS are eligible to participate in educational, recreational and other activities held within the Juvenile Justice Center.
 Outdoor recreation is held in an enclosed, secure area. - JUVENILES ON EVALUATION STATUS are provided services following adjudication and prior to disposition.
 Juveniles on evaluation status may be eligible to participate in supervised recreation in a non-secure area and/or supervised activities outside the Juvenile Justice Center, and may be eligible for passes allowing them to leave the center for a specified period of time.
 Detention Deputy Juvenile Officers develop caseplans for the residents to complete.
 The caseplans address the residents' risks and needs related to the adjudicated offenses.
 Residents may also be referred for substance abuse assessments or psychiatric assessments.
-Information regarding these topics, as well as the residents' participation in school, group programming, and activities is included in a contract evaluation report, which is filed with the court.
-Juveniles on evaluation status may be eligible to participate in supervised recreation in a non-secure area and/or supervised activities outside the Juvenile Justice Center, and may be eligible for passes allowing them to leave the center for a specified period of time. - JUVENILES MAY RETURN TO THE CENTER ON SHORT TERM CARE OR PLACEMENT STATUS following evaluation in order to complete contract obligations or while alternative out-of-home placement is being sought.
+Information regarding these topics, as well as the residents' participation in school, group programming, and activities is included in an evaluation report, which is filed with the court. - JUVENILES MAY RETURN TO THE CENTER ON SHORT TERM CARE OR PLACEMENT STATUS following evaluation in order to complete contract obligations or while alternative out-of-home placement is being sought.
 Juveniles on short term care status or placement status may be eligible to participate in supervised recreation in a non-secure area and/or supervised activities outside the Juvenile Justice Center, and may be eligible for passes allowing them to leave the center for a specified period of time.